trapexit/mergerfs/README.md

 branch. **ENOENT** will be returned if no eligible branch is found.

-If **create**, **mkdir**, **mknod**, or **symlink** fail with `EROFS` or other fundimental errors then mergerfs will mark any branch found to be read-only as such (IE will set the mode `RO`) and will rerun the policy and try again.
+If **create**, **mkdir**, **mknod**, or **symlink** fail with `EROFS` or other fundamental errors then mergerfs will mark any branch found to be read-only as such (IE will set the mode `RO`) and will rerun the policy and try again.
 This is mostly for `ext4` filesystems that can suddenly become read-only when it encounters an error.